Best Games Like Mass Effect

 The third (and final) BioWare game that we’ll mention here is one of their greatest but often overlooked titles from the mid-2000s – Jade Empire.
 It was released shortly after Knights of the Old Republic and it features a fantasy setting based on Chinese mythology, which is not something commonly seen in western RPGs.

-Unlike the previous two games, Jade Empire is more of an action game with simplified RPG elements rather than a complete RPG.
-And while the combat system definitely shows its age in 2025, it actually holds up fairly well.
+Unlike the previous two games, Jade Empire is more of an action game with streamlined RPG elements rather than a complete RPG.
+And while the combat system definitely shows its age in 2025, it actually holds up reasonably well.
 Apart from that, the core narrative experience remains very similar to other BioWare games, albeit it’s a tad more linear than the likes of Mass Effect or Dragon Age: Origins.

 The original Witcher game had a very unorthodox combat system, to say the least.
 It revolved around cycling through different fighting styles and imbibing various potions based on what enemies the player was facing.
-Apart from that, the combat essentially came down to clicking on enemies repeatedly at just the correct moment during the attack animations in order to chain combos together.
+Apart from that, the combat essentially came down to clicking on enemies repeatedly at just the exact moment during the attack animations in order to chain combos together.

 This combat system was abandoned in the second game, but as with Knights of the Old Republic, The Witcher didn’t become known for its combat.
-Instead, what made this game stand out were its luxurious setting and a narrative where choices actually mattered – one seemingly insignificant decision could have substantial repercussions hours later into the story, and no other game managed to pull it off quite as effectively at the time.
+Instead, what made this game stand out were its opulent setting and a narrative where choices actually mattered – one seemingly insignificant decision could have substantial repercussions hours later into the story, and no other game managed to pull it off quite as efficiently at the time.

 Speaking of classic RPGs, we can’t avoid mentioning the cult favorite that is Vampire: The Masquerade – Bloodlines.
-The game takes place in White Wolf’s World of Darkness setting, throwing the player into a somber version of the real world where inhuman monsters rule the night.
+The game takes place in White Wolf’s World of Darkness setting, throwing the player into a dark version of the real world where inhuman monsters rule the night.

 Bloodlines plays like an action RPG, letting the player pick from several distinct vampire clans, each with their unique set of abilities that makes them better suited for combat, stealth, or social interactions.
 Sadly, the combat system feels quite awkward, especially by 2025 standards, but as with several other acclaimed RPGs we’ve already mentioned, Bloodlines isn’t known for its combat.